pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Checks if the command can be executed by the user, according to the ACLs associated with it.

-On success a `REDISMODULE_OK` is returned, otherwise `REDISMODULE_ERR` is returned and errno is set to the following values:
+On success a `PHARMAVILLAGEMODULE_OK` is returned, otherwise `PHARMAVILLAGEMODULE_ERR` is returned and errno is set to the following values:

-* ENOENT: Specified command does not exist.
+- ENOENT: Specified command does not exist.
-* EACCES: Command cannot be executed, according to ACL rules
+- EACCES: Command cannot be executed, according to ACL rules

 <span id="RedisModule_ACLCheckKeyPermissions"></span>